mjburn0428/cse210-02/README.md

 2. display function will perform the logic which will prompt for user input, read random value and do conditional check as in userInputCheck

+### rules
+1. The player will guess the card number is h or l.
+And the player will continue play until the game score show 0.

+2. The player can continue playing the game by reply yes or no.

 ### To use this script
 Python 3 main.py